This is a packing list for the Backpacking Orientation Adventure trip.

 - Non-essential toiletries (sorry, but this does include shampoo)

+Although you will be backpacking in California, it will be COLD at night.
+Please keep this in mind.
 Keep the pack and gear separate from the rest of your luggage so it's not necessary to sort through all your stuff the night before your trip's departure.
 If you are renting a pack, bring a separate duffle bag with all your gear so it is easy to transfer to your rental pack.
 Slide-lock ziplock bags are a great packing aid.
 For maximum storage efficiency, you might also try compression bags.
 Compartmentalize where possible (e.g., camera + film in a ziplock bag).
 Don't worry if you're having trouble figuring out how to pack your pack; your leaders will help you out before your trip departs.

 Pack light, everything you bring, plus group gear, will be on your back.